-According to Medium Partner Program criteria, an author needs to have 100+ followers (and at least one published story) to be eligible to become a partner.
-And only partners can earn on Medium
+According to Medium Partner Program criteria, an author needs to have 100+ followers (and at least one published story) to be eligible to become a partner to make money from your stories.

 So, if you’re new to the platform, you want to reach the 100 followers mark to start getting compensated for your work.